7RU7H/Archive/Hardening/Linux-Hardening.md

 ## Softblock wifi and bluetooth

-To Hardblock wifi or bluetooth find the toggle on motherboards, in bioses and other switchs on peripherals.
+To Hardblock wifi or Bluetooth find the toggle on motherboards, in bioses and other switches on peripherals.
 ```bash
 rfkill list
 rfkill block wifi